- Fee payment deadlines

-What's covered: The Associated Students of the University of Alaska Fairbanks represent student views and concerns to the university administration, board of regents, and Alaska Legislature.
-The ASUAF fee also partially funds the publication of the UAF student newspaper, the Sun Star; the student-managed ASUAF Concert Board; KSUA, the student radio station; and other media.
+The Associated Students of the University of Alaska Fairbanks represent student views and concerns to the university administration, board of regents, and Alaska Legislature.
+The consolidated fee partially funds the publication of the UAF student newspaper, the Sun Star; the student-managed ASUAF Concert Board; KSUA, the student radio station; and other media.
 Other services provided through ASUAF include a free half-hour attorney consultation, academic travel funding, subsidized student club activities, regular free coffee service, and much more.
 Contact ASUAF at 907-474-7355 or visit https://asuaf.com/

 Provides admission to all home athletic competitions and live streaming of Nanook sporting events.
 Fee excludes post-season competitions.
 For further details regarding event/ticket policies visit www.alaskananooks.com.